Felipe-001/Felipe-001.github.io/index.md

-# Hello World
+# Hello There!

 This is my home page!
-My name is Felipe Renteria Castro and I am a student
+My name is Felipe Renteria Castro and I am a student at Cal State University Fullerton.
+I'm studying to recieve a major in Eletrical Engineering.

 ## Computer Science Projects

-My GitHub page is https://github.com/Felipe-001/Felipe-001.github.io.git
+My GitHub page is <https://github.com/Felipe-001/Felipe-001.github.io.git>

 ## CPSC 120